openmsr/opensim/README.md

 "simrun" followed by some command-line options.
 If no command-line options are provided, default values are passed.

-A previously generated DAGMC .h5m geometry file location needs to be provided as positional argument.
+A DAGMC ".h5m" mesh geometry file needs to be provided, at least, to be able to run the package.

-Local material definitions can be provided as .xml .csv or .xmls, othwerwise defualt material libraries, built with the package, are used.
+Material libraries are built with the package for 3 molten salt reactors:
+- the Molten Salt Reactor Experimen (msre),
+- the Aircraft Reactor Experiment (are) and
+- the Zero Power Reactor Experiment (zpre))

+Materials can also be defined locally as xml, csv or .xmlx files.

 # Arguments
 See simrun --help for details on optional arguments.